DEBADRIBASAK/TICTACTOE/README.md

 # TICTACTOE
-A simple tictactoe game using java awt.
+A simple tictactoe game nade using java awt.